nokia/ntt/docs/conformance/remaining-work.md

 `all component.done` wait on `DoneChan` against it.
 Both steps are small; the ordering is what matters.

 ### 1x.
-A PTC body that waits on a timer is skipped under `--live` — SCOPED, not started
+A PTC body that waits on a timer is skipped under `--live` — FIXED 2026-09-14

 Found 2026-09-14 while measuring whether the same suite produces the same verdicts under both clocks.
 It does, for 7 of 8 testcases in a probe suite